Danny Philip

-Danny Philip (born 5 August 1953) is a politician and diplomat from Solomon Islands.
-He was Prime Minister of Solomon Islands from 2010 to 2011.
-Previously he served as Minister of Foreign Affairs from 1995 to 1996 and again from July 2000 to June 2001.
+Danny Philip (born 5 August 1953) is a politician and diplomat from the Solomon Islands.
+He was the prime minister of Solomon Islands from 2010 to 2011.
+Previously he served as the minister of Foreign Affairs from 1995 to 1996 and from July 2000 to June 2001.
 He was the leader of the People's Progressive Party from 1997 to 2000, then founded the Reform Democratic Party, of which he was the leader when elected Prime Minister.

 Personal life

 Danny Philip was born on 5 August 1953.
 His mother, who suffered from poliomyelitis, died just two days after his birth.

 Philip has been an English teacher and linguist by profession.
 He is from the town of Lokuru, which is located on Rendova Island, Western Province.
 Philip is married to his current wife, Margaret Philip.
 He has two former wives from previous marriages.

 Political career

 Philip previously served four terms in the National Parliament of Solomon Islands between 1984 and 2001.
 He represented the Vona Vona-Rendova-Tetepare constituency from 1984 until 1993.
-Philip was then elected as the MP from the South New Georgia-Rendova-Tetepare constuency from 1994 until 2001.
+Philip was then elected as the MP from the South New Georgia-Rendova-Tetepare constituency from 1994 until 2001.

-Philip served as the Solomon Islands' Foreign Minister for two tenures, 1995 to 1996 and again from July 2000 to June 2001.
+Philip served as the Solomon Islands' Foreign Minister for two tenures, from 1995 to 1996 and again from July 2000 to June 2001.

 Philip is currently the Member of Parliament representing South New Georgia-Rendova-Tetepare as of 2019.